Did Bruce Springsteen reveal his next musical direction at the New York Public Library?

 Bruce Springsteen's Unique Performance at the New York Public Library

-The Role of Libraries in Inspiration
+The Role of Libraries in Springsteen’s Life

 “My town only had about 10,000 people, but there in the center of it was the library, and it was this place where the rest of the world was waiting.
 It gave me this greater sense of possibility… it was a sanctuary.”